 Using Activity 3.2, have students create evaluation criteria and rate each proposal on a scale (1 = very poor, 10 = very good).
 Considerations for evaluation criteria include: number of people impacted, demographic of people reached, short-term vs long-term results, impact on the whole economy.
-The bullets below are paraphrased from the Maclean's article listed in the above Teacher Note.

-- Lowering taxes for middle and working class Canadians - Making child care more affordable - Raising the minimum wage - Covering more services under public health care (e.g., dental, prescriptions) - Reducing tuition fees for college and universities - Making it easier for workers to unionize and bargain for higher wages - Lowering the cost of gas and electricity by cutting taxes on carbon emissions - Helping first-time homebuyers afford their mortgage - Giving money to renters to help cover their rent
+- Lowering taxes for middle and working class Canadians - · Making child care more affordable - · Raising the minimum wage - Covering more services under public health care (e.g., dental, prescriptions) - Reducing tuition fees for college and universities - Making it easier for workers to unionize and bargain for higher wages - Lowering the cost of gas and electricity by cutting taxes on carbon emissions - Helping first-time homebuyers afford their mortgage - Giving money to renters to help cover their rent